2025 - All Construction Projects

 Northeast Region-Wide Pavement Marking

-Location: Various locations in Brown, Calumet, Fond Du Lac, Kewaunee, Manitowoc, Marinette, Oconto, Outagamie, Sheboygan and Winnebago Counties.
+Location: Various locations in Brown, Calumet, Fond Du Lac, Kewaunee, Manitowoc, Marinette, Oconto, Outagamie, Sheboygan, and Winnebago Counties.

 Schedule: This type of work typically requires work during the warmer summer months but may occur anytime during the 2025 construction season (May thru October).